Cody Bagnall,

 Digging Deeper

 This curiosity was the beginning of Cody’s career in plant science.
 He went on to earn a PhD in agricultural engineering from Texas A&M University.
 His research was centered on developing in situ root imaging technology, which allows scientists to study plant roots directly in their natural environment.
 This kind of imaging technology has become essential because it can capture images of plants as they grow, providing real-time insights into how they interact with soil, water, and nutrients.
-It was this work that ultimately led him to join the Topp Lab at the Danforth Center.
+It was this work that ultimately led him to his current role as Danforth Center Field Research Site Director.

 “Through this journey,” says Cody, “I have grown to love the work I do and the impact it can have—both on individuals and entire communities—by improving food and fiber production while reducing the environmental impact of agricultural systems.”